 - Tomatoes - Ideally, you should use juicy and ripe summer tomatoes.
 However, any flavourful tomato will work great.
 Peeling your tomatoes will enhance the flavor so take some extra time and peel your tomatoes and sprinkle them with salt after chopping them before adding them to the salad.

 - Cucumbers - For maximum flavor and crunch, I prefer small Turkish or Persian cucumbers.
 They are more flavorful and less watery than the regular, long varieties.
 You can buy them from Turkish or Middle Eastern markets.
+Alternatively, you can use English cucumbers or any other large cucumber.

-- Peppers - I prefer using long Turkish green peppers for this dish.
+- Peppers - I prefer using long Turkish green peppers (sivri biber) for this dish.
 They are one of the most popular peppers used in Turkish cuisine.
 They are usually mild but some of them can be quite hot.
 You can replace them with bell pepper or Spanish Padron peppers.

 - Red Onions - Onions are another key ingredient here and I prefer using red onions for their color and strong flavor.
 You can use brown onions or spring onions if you prefer.
 Slice them thinly to add a bit of crunch to the salad.